melezhik/outthentic/README.md

 Story runner script consequentially hits two phases:

-- **Compilation phase** where stories are converted into perl test files.
+* stories are converted into perl test files ( compilation phase )
-- **Execution phase** where perl test files are recursively executed by prove.
+* perl test files are recursively executed by prove ( execution phase )

-## Compilation phase

-When story runner iterate through story files and story check it convert both of them into single perl test file.
-Perl test file _looks like_ list of Test::More asserts.

-Recalling call-app project with 2 stories:

-    addition/(story.pl,story.check)
-    multiplication/(story.pl,story.check)

-Story runner parses every story and the creates a perl test file for it:

-    addition/story.t
-    multiplication/story.t

-Every perl test file holds a list of the Test::More asserts:

-    # addition/story.t

-    use Test::More qw{no_plan};

-    ... some initialization code ...

-    SKIP {
-        ok($status,'story stdout matches 4');
-        ok($status,'story stdout matches 6');
-    }

-    # multiplication/story.t

-    use Test::More qw{no_plan};

-    ... some initialization code ...

-    SKIP {
-        ok($status,'story stdout matches 6');
-        ok($status,'story stdout matches 12');
-    }

-## Execution phase

-Once perl test files are generated and placed at temporary directory story runner calls prove which recursively execute all test files.
-That's it.
+Generating Test::More asserts stream

+* for every story found:

+    * new instance of Outthentic::DSL object (ODO) is created
+    * story check file passed to ODO
+    * story file is executed and it's stdout passed to ODO
+    * ODO makes validation of given stdout against given story check file
+    * validation results in a _sequence_ of Test::More ok() asserts

 ## Time diagram